majafary/katacoda-scenarios/esm-helloworld/step3.md

 2. Let's look at the Canary.yaml file.
 Your instructor will talk through the pieces of this file

-3. Deploy canary services - We Need This to Set privileged access to the Services.
+3. Deploy services - We Need This to Set privileged access to the Services.
 Wait for all pods to start.
 `istioctl kube-inject -f circuit_breaking.yaml | oc apply -f -`{{execute T1}}

     `oc get pods`{{execute T1}}